Want to visit Death Valley from Las Vegas?

-Like good planners always do, let’s start by pointing Death Valley National Park and Las Vegas on the map of the USA.
+Like good planners always do, let’s start by pointing to Death Valley National Park and Las Vegas on the map of the USA.
 But, first of all, let me explain in a few sentences what Death Valley is.

 What is Death Valley?

 Death Valley is a desert valley, a structural depression, and a graben between two mountain ranges in the USA.
 It was formed by block faulting of Earth’s crust about 30 million years ago.

 About 50.000 years ago water filled up the valley and formed a lake.
 Between 2.000 and 5.000 years ago the lake evaporated and formed the salt pan.
 Furthermore, during the time volcanic activity, wind, alluviation… formed unique landforms of the Death Valley.

-Death Valley is known as the the lowest, hottest, and driest place in North America.
+Death Valley is known as the lowest, hottest, and driest place in North America.